-Karnataka hijab ban: Will hear case at an ‘appropriate time’, says Supreme Court
+Karnataka hijab ban: SC says it would hear case at ‘appropriate time’, assures protection of rights

 This came a day after the Karnataka High Court had told students not to wear ‘religious clothes’ in colleges during the pendency of the matter.